shalomm-gloat/it-works-everywhere/EMAIL-SETUP.md

    - Click "Get Started" and create a free account
    - No credit card required for free tier

+2. **Verify your sender domain** (REQUIRED):
+   - Go to Senders & IP → Senders
+   - Add and verify your domain (e.g., yourdomain.com)
+   - Or use Brevo's default domain for testing
+   - **Important**: You must verify your sender domain before sending emails

-2. **Get your SMTP credentials**:
+3. **Get your SMTP credentials**:
-   - After signing up, go to your dashboard
    - Navigate to Senders & IP → SMTP & API
    - Copy your SMTP login and SMTP key